xDDoubleTea/Latexfile_preset/README.md

 # Preset
 Just a preset for latex files.
+Note: You have to use the XeLaTeX compiler to compile.